 Rotation and Time, Part 1

-This is a 3-part series with an Afterthought and an follow-on, making it actually a 5-part series!
+This is a 3-part series with an Afterthought and a follow-on, making it actually a 5-part series.

 Analyzing possible rotational modes is complicated for our universe for two reasons.
-First, because the universe has more than three dimensions, and second, because its geometry is not Euclidean.
+First, because the universe has more than three dimensions, and second, because its geometry is not ordinary space but Minkowski spacetime.
 The second is the more complex consideration.
-As complex as Euclidean rotation can be in higher dimensions, it’s pretty well understood mathematically.
+I’ll start with ordinary space of undetermined dimensions and attempt to introduce the characteristics of spacetime as we perceive it.
+Anyway, as complex as rotation can be in higher dimensions, it’s pretty well understood mathematically.

-Euclidean geometry describes objects (and universes) with only spacial dimensions.
-Our universe, as described by Einstein’s General Theory of Relativity, has four dimensions of spacetime expressed by Minkowski geometry.
-Within this geometry, space and time are blended.
-Some “directions” are more spacelike and some are more timelike, but the limiting cases of pure space and pure time don’t seem to have much meaning.
-Why they are separated in our perception is a mystery.
+Ordinary geometry describes objects (and universes) with only spacial dimensions.
+Our universe, as described by Einstein’s Theories of Relativity, has four dimensions of spacetime expressed by Minkowski geometry.
+Within this geometry, space and time are blended mathematically.
+Some directions are more spacelike, and some are more timelike, but the limiting cases of pure space and pure time don’t seem to have much meaning.
+Why they are separated in our perception is a mystery to solve.

-What I’m considering is the possibility that the universe as a whole has a rotation which creates our one-directional time.
+What I’m considering is the possibility that the universe as a whole has a rotation which creates our one-directional time out of one of the spacetime dimensions.
 This rotation creates a preferred dimension, our time, in Minkowski spacetime and the direction of the rotation creates a distinction between the two directions along that dimension, our past and future.

-Intuition fails in higher dimensions, even when they’re Euclidean.
-Minkowski 4d spacetime has further complications.
-I’m going to discuss what I know about 4d Euclidean rotations and see where it leads with the hope that it will translate into our actual universe.
+Intuition fails in higher dimensions, even when they’re ordinary space.
+I’m going to discuss what I know about 4d spacial rotations and see where it leads with the hope that it will translate into our actual universe.

 Rotation of a rigid object means that all points of the object maintain their original distance from some center of rotation as they move.
 A flat disk in 2d space can rotate around a point.
 Commonly we visualize this as rotation around its center, like a wheel turning.
 A solid 3d object like a sphere in 3d space can rotate around a line axis, usually thought of as passing through the center of the sphere and creating poles at two opposite points.
 Every point of a rotating sphere remains at its original distance from the axis of rotation defined by these poles, which doesn’t move.
 This is approximately what our Earth does as it rotates.

 General Relativity tells us gravity isn’t really a force but an effect of the bending of space by mass.
-This is one of the further complications of the geometry of our actual universe over a Euclidean universe.
-As mentioned, I’m sticking with a Euclidean analysis for now.
+This bending is another complication of the geometry of our actual universe over a Euclidean universe, however on large scales the universe is very flat, not perceptibly curved, so I’m sticking with a Euclidean analysis.

-The object is a 4d object, not our common 3d object.
+The object is a 4d object, not our common 3d object, so each rotation is around a plane, and the two planes intersect at a point.
 When this type of rotation is animated in an attempt to illustrate what it would look like to us, it seems the rotating 3d object is also turning inside out.

 Here’s an example with a 4d cube.
 Click on the link and scroll down the page about 3/4 of the way to the heading "Visualizing 4D Rotations".